Q&A on Nordsøfonden's finances

 There are no legal provisions that hinder the sale of Nordsøfonden’s licence shares.
 The sale of licence shares would, however, require approval from the Danish Minister of Industry, Business and Financial Affairs, who is the official owner of Nordsøfonden, as well as from the fund’s commercial licence partners and from the public authorities.

-The termination of Nordsøfonden requires an act of parliament.
-In the event of discontinuation of the fund, the Danish treasury would take over the fund’s assets and assume the fund’s rights and obligations.
-This would, for example, mean that the state would be liable for future decommissioning expenses.
+Nordsøfonden can be terminated through an act of Parliament.
+In the event of discontinuation of Nordsøfonden, the Danish treasury would take over the fund’s assets and assume the fund’s rights and obligations.
+For example, this would entail the Danish state being liable for future decommissioning expenses.

 Is it possible to stop producing Nordsøfonden’s share of the oil and gas?

-Oil and gas activities in the Danish section of the North Sea are carried out through licences, with the participation of commercial companies and Nordsøfonden.
-The oil and gas produced are distributed among the companies involved proportionally to their share of the licence.
+Oil and gas activities in the Danish section of the North Sea are carried out via licences, with the participation of commercial companies and Nordsøfonden.
+The oil and gas produced are distributed among the companies involved, proportional to their share of the licence.

-Whether or not Nordsøfonden is a participant in the licence therefore makes no difference to the size of the production, given that the volume produced is shared between the remaining commercial companies that are partners in the licence.
+Whether or not Nordsøfonden is a participant in the licence therefore makes no difference to the size of the production, given that the volume produced would be shared between the remaining commercial companies that are partners in the licence.

-Who is to pay for decommissioning the fields?
+Who is to pay for decommissioning of fields?

-Nordsøfonden has to pay the licence expenses proportionally to its share in the licences.
+Nordsøfonden has to pay the licence expenses proportional to its share in the licences.
 This also applies to expenses connected with the decommissioning of fields and the removal of installations.

-In some cases, costs associated with the responsible discontinuation (i.e. decommissioning) of oil and gas platforms and infrastructure are only to be paid many years into the future.
+In some cases, the costs associated with the responsible decommissioning of installations and infrastructure are only to be paid many years into the future.
 The estimates of these costs are therefore subject to appreciable uncertainty.

-There is a provision in the national budget that commits the Danish state to paying its share of the decommissioning costs in the North Sea via Nordsøfonden.
-This provision in the budget has been set at DKK 8 billion, and encompasses the activities that Nordsøfonden is involved in at present.
+There is a provision in the national budget that commits the Danish state to paying its share of these decommissioning costs via Nordsøfonden.
+The provision in the national budget amounts to DKK 8 billion (2024).

 The decommissioning costs should be viewed in the context of the revenues that the activities in the North Sea have already generated and which they continue to contribute to the state.